decentralized-identity/bbs-signature/draft-bbs-signatures.md

 5. dom_for_hash = encode_for_hash(dom_array)

-6. if dom_for_hash is INVALID, return INVALD
+6. if dom_for_hash is INVALID, return INVALID

 7. domain = hash_to_scalar(dom_for_hash, 1)